-3.1 Design requirements for the new prototype brake caliper and their relative importance 52 3.2 Aluminium 7075-T651 fatigue stress at elevated temperature of $205^{\circ}C$ $(400^{\circ}F)$ (Kaufman, 2008) 53 3.3 Type and number of the elements used in the FEM simulation 62 3.4 Mesh sensitivity analysis of the bracketry provided for a coarse, medium and fine mesh.
-The highlighted mesh was chosen for strength analysis. $Rel.Diff. = Relative difference. \dots \dots$ 63 3.5 Material properties used in the FE simulation.
-64 3.6 Type and number of the elements used in the FE simulation 64 3.7 Design requirements for the new extraction system and their relative importance 68 3.8 Calculation data for the brake fluid volume analysis 73 3.9 Design requirements for the actuation system Stage II and their relative importance 75 3.10 Calculation of the output hydraulic pressure using manufacturer's data for master (Wilwood) and pneumatic cylinders (FESTO).
-The highlighted pres- sure of 46.4 bar represents an appropriate combination of the components that was chosen for the Stage II actuation system 76 4.1 PID gains for the leading and trailing channel.
-97 5.1 Radial distance between the axis system XYZ and X'Y'Z' for different brake assemblies.
-108 5.2 Assumptions being made for development of analytical models of the brake pad interface 109 5.3 Example data for calculation of the CoP position.
-The piston forces $P_1$ and $P_2$ are calculated for pressure 30 bar 113 5.4 Material data used in the simulation model 118 5.5 Mesh sensitivity analysis of the 8-piston brake model provided for a coarse, medium and fine mesh of the disc.
+3.1 Design requirements for the new prototype brake caliper and their relative 52 2.9 importance 32 3.2 Aluminium 7075-T651 fatigue stress at elevated temperature of 205°C (400°F)(Kaufman, 2008) 53 3.3 Type and number of the elements used in the FEM simulation 62 3.4 Mesh sensitivity analysis of the bracketry provided for a coarse, medium and fine mesh.
+The highlighted mesh was chosen for strength analysis.
+02 $Rel.
+Diff. = Relative difference. \dots \dots$ 63 3.5 Material properties used in the FE simulation 64 3.6 3.7 Type and number of the elements used in the FE simulation Design requirements for the new extraction system and their relative 64 J., importance 68 3.8 Calculation data for the brake fluid volume analysis 73 3.9 Design requirements for the actuation system Stage II and their relative importance 75 3.10 Calculation of the output hydraulic pressure using manufacturer's data for master (Wilwood) and pneumatic cylinders (FESTO).
+The highlighted pressure of 46.4 bar represents an appropriate combination of the components that was chosen for the Stage II actuation system 76 that was chosen for the Stage II actuation system 10 4.1 PID gains for the leading and trailing channel 97 5.1 Radial distance between the axis system XYZ and X'Y'Z' for different brake assemblies 108 5.2 Assumptions being made for development of analytical models of the brake 109 5.3 Example data for calculation of the CoP position.
+The piston forces P_1 , - 113 5.4 Material data used in the simulation model 118 5.5 Mesh sensitivity analysis of the 8-piston brake model provided for a coarse, medium and fine mesh of the disc.
 The highlighted mesh was chosen for further analysis.
-Rel.Diff. $=$ Relative difference, Long. $=$ Longitudinal, $Rad. = Radial. \dots \dots$ 119 5.6 Piston loads to compare the CoP positions using an analytical and FE model.
+Rel.Diff. = Relative difference, Long. = Longitudinal, $Rad. = Radial. \dots \dots$ 119 5.6 Piston loads to compare the CoP positions using an analytical and FE model.
 120